saleor/saleor-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 2. [ ] All visible strings are translated with proper context including data-formatting
 3. [ ] Attributes `data-test-id` are added for new elements
 4. [ ] The changes are tested in Chrome/Firefox/Safari browsers and in light/dark mode
+5. [ ] Your code works with the latest stable version of the core

 ### Test environment config